top of page

 - Dr. Ayindé Rudolph, Superintendent, Mountain View Whisman School District

-MVEF differs from PTAs: MVEF funds programs across the school district for every school.
-PTAs/PTOs, in contrast, support only their single school site.
-By collaborating closely with the MVWSD, MVEF funds programs which are smoothly integrated into the curriculum on a daily, weekly, or other recurring basis.
-PTAs, on the other hand, work with the principal to identify and support school-specific projects such as community-building events, one-time activities, and supplies.
-Please consider giving generously to both MVEF and to your home school's PTA!
+By collaborating closely with MVWSD, MVEF funds programs which are smoothly integrated into the school day curriculum on a daily, weekly, or other recurring basis.
+PTAs, on the other hand, work with the principal and families to identify and support school-specific community priorities such as community-building events, customized programs, school supplies.

 FAQs: